 1 Arrive in New Orleans

 Welcome to New Orleans, Louisiana, America’s jazz capital.
 Meet your Tour Manager in the hotel Lobby at 6:00 p.m. for a transfer to your welcome dinner and cooking demonstration at the New Orleans School of Cooking.
-You will learn the basics of Louisiana cooking from well-known local chefs.
+Learn the basics of Louisiana cooking from well-known local chefs.
 Creole/Cajun experts teach New Orleans specialties such as Gumbo, Jambalaya and Pralines, and season them with history, trivia and tall tales.
-It’s a “ga-ron-teed” good time for all.
 After dinner, feel free to enjoy the French Quarter on your own.

-2 New Orleans City Tour and National WWII Museum
+2 New Orleans City Tour & National WWII Museum

 Begin with a narrated tour of New Orleans.
 See the sights you’ve heard about for years such as the historic French Quarter, the beautiful Garden District, the colorful River Walk along the Mississippi and famous Bourbon Street.
 See New Orleans as the city prepares for the biggest celebration of the year, Mardi Gras, with its colorful costumes, parades and parties.